RickRacket/DisBotJohn/README.md

 # DisBotJohn
-A fun bot I made to mess around in discord with
+A fun bot I made to mess around in discord with.

+FEATURES: